 The server Certificate used to establish the secured connection to OASIS meets or exceeds the minimum assurance level specified in this Business Practice Standard, and

 Please provide technical implementation details on how clients could perform these checks.

+10/11/12 – It is not the responsibility of the subcommittee or the Business Practice Standards to specify implementation of the product.
+Need to contact your OASIS tech support for implementation.